 In “True North,” Date Night and Chris Robley (collaboration) give props to magnetism that lasts.

 This really helps to drive home how important it is to spend 5 minutes submitting your song to the Spotify editorial team by submitting more than 7 days before release day (but we suggest a few weeks!).

 Make Sure Your Spotify Playlist Submission is Tagged For Mood, Genre, & Instruments

 During the submission process, you will also get to tag your song correctly for mood, genre, instruments used, etc. to make sure that Spotify delivers it to more listeners that are likely to engage.
 Metadata is key – feed the algorithm, friends!

 Here’s what Mike tells artists that ask him how to write a solid Spotify Playlist Submission pitch:

 If you’re a producer and collaborate with a singer/songwriter, they’re already good with words… ask them to attempt writing the pitch first before asking others.

 If you’re independent, don’t mention the marketing budget.
-If you’re established and investing significant money in promoting your release through social media, billboards, etc., then include this at the end of your pitch (this was the case with Andrea’s pitch).”
+Lastly, if you’re established and investing significant money in promoting your release through social media, billboards, etc., then include this at the end of your pitch (this was the case with Andrea’s pitch).”